 Celebrating Thanksgiving without alcohol can be a terrifying concept, especially for those who may be newly sober.
-You may find yourself with the following questions floating around your mind in the time approaching the holidays: How will you fill your free time?
-What will your family members think?
-What will you drink while everyone else consumes alcohol?
-How will you make it through?
+You may find yourself with the following questions floating around your mind as you approach the holidays: How will I fill my free time?
+What will my family members think?
+What will I drink while everyone else consumes alcohol?
+How will I make it through without drinking?

-However, with a little planning and some thought, the holidays don’t have to be a stress-inducing time for those of us who are sober.
-This will be my fourth sober holiday season, and I have found there are some tips and tricks when it comes to making it through.
+With a little planning and some thought, the holidays don’t have to be a stress-inducing time for those of us who are sober.
+This will be my fourth sober holiday season, and I have found there are some tips and tricks that can be very helpful when it comes to making it through.
 Feel free to take them or leave them, but this is what has worked for me.

-Make sure someone present at Thanksgiving knows you have stopped drinking
+Make sure someone at Thanksgiving knows you have stopped drinking

-Though you may not be comfortable telling everyone right away, it may help to have someone else to hold you accountable.
+Though you may not be comfortable telling everyone right away, it may help to have someone else to help hold you accountable.
 If you don’t tell anyone you’ve stopped drinking alcohol, then no one will think anything of it if you pick up a beer or pour a glass of wine.
-But if you have a trusted person present that does know about your choice, you may find yourself thinking twice before picking up a drink.
-And if you do slip and pick one up, they may be able to remind you why you stopped in the first place.
+But if you have a trusted person present that knows about your choice, you may find yourself thinking twice before picking up a drink.
+And, if you do slip and pick one up, they may be able to remind you why you stopped in the first place.

 Have a plan for your beverages

 I tend to have a pity party when everyone around me is drinking alcohol, and I am the odd one out with my lame glass of water.
 So now, when I know this will likely be the case, I make sure to have something on hand that I will enjoy drinking.
 This may mean looking up a mocktail recipe (i.e. a cocktail with no alcohol) or simply making sure that someone is bringing soda or juice.
 I find that when I have something in my hand besides water, I feel more included and less envious of those around me.